jarmee/my-stack/README.md

 ### Starting the API

 3. After all dependencies were installed execute `docker-compose up`.
-This will startup the NoSQL database (MongoDB).
+This will startup the database (PostgreSQL).
 4. Now you are ready to start the api.
 Run `nx serve api` and you are good to go.
 To see if everything is up and running open your browser and navigate to `http://localhost:3000/skills` or run `curl http://localhost:3000/skills`.
 You should see the following output `[]`;

 ### Starting the Client